Botellón

 Botellón ([boteˈʎon]; Spanish for "big bottle") is a Spanish activity when people congregate in public areas to socialize while drinking alcohol.
 The activity is popular among teenagers and young adults partly in response to rising drink prices at bars or clubs, and partly because more people can meet in one place.
 Botellón is not an alternative to typical nightlife, but is rather an economical way to drink with people before going out to bars, discos, or clubs.

 Origins

 The origins of botellón trace back to Andalusia in the 1980s.
 Workers began buying alcohol to drink outdoors in areas such as plazas or parks instead of spending money in a bar or club.
-Young people, especially students, adopted the concept of botellón in the mid ‘80s and it is thought to have first appeared in the city of Punta Umbría (Huelva, Spain), allegedly by Carlos Rey, although this is still disputed.
+Young people, especially students, adopted the concept of botellón in the mid ‘80s and it is thought to have first appeared in the city of Punta Umbría (Huelva, Spain).
 It is believed botellón has a correlation to an earlier closing times of nightclubs and bars.
 However, today, botellón is a common and accepted custom and is sometimes even regulated in cities.